 - Increase supplier diversity.

-Collaborative teams comprising more than 150 people from 29 hospitals are engaged in periodic learning sessions and monthly team webinars to help them implement critical initiatives to better serve patients in Connecticut’s rapidly growing diverse communities.
-Through the Collaborative endeavor, hospital teams are working together to identify improvement strategies and interventions, share best practices, collect data, and track performance.
+Today, teams comprising more than 150 people from 28 hospitals are working together to implement improvement strategies and interventions, share best practices, collect data, and use metrics to track performance and progress.

 To learn more, contact Marie Spivey, EdD, CHA’s Vice President, Health Equity at firstname.lastname@example.org or 203-294-7379.